UNGA President-elect postpones visit to Pakistan due to some technical flight problems | International

 UNGA President-elect postpones visit to Pakistan due to some technical flight problems

-President-elect of the 75th Session of the UN General Assembly Volkan Bozkir on Sunday said he had to postpone his visit to Pakistan “due to some technical flight problems.”
+President-elect of the 75th Session of the UN General Assembly Volkan Bozkir on Sunday said he has postponed his visit to Pakistan, citing "some technical flight problems."
 Bozkir was slated to visit Pakistan on July 26-27 on the invitation of Pakistani Foreign Minister Shah Mahmood Qureshi.
-“We had to postpone my visit to Pakistan, originally scheduled for 26-27 July,” on the invitation by Qureshi, “due to some technical flight problems”, Bozkir tweeted.
+"We had to postpone my visit to Pakistan, originally scheduled for 26-27 July," on the invitation by Qureshi, "due to some technical flight problems", Bozkir tweeted.

 - READ MORE ON: